Signal Analysis based on Complex Wavelet Signs: Introduction

 \subsection{Organization of this article}

 The structure of this article is as follows.
-In \autoref{sec:signature} we introduce the new concept of signature and present some of its basic properties.
-We then compute the signature of some specific signals and investigate the behavior of signature under the fractional Laplacian and the fractional Hilbert transform.
-Finally, we set up relations to moduli based signal analyses and to the randomization of wavelet coefficients.
-In order to compute the signature for real world problems, we introduce in \autoref{sec:numeric} a discretization of signature and illustrate our theoretical results by numerical experiments.
+In \autoref{sec:signature} we introduce the signature and present some of its basic properties.
+We compute the signature of regular points of a signal in \autoref{sec:signatureRegular} and of singular points such as jumps and cusps in \autoref{sec:signatureSingular}.
+We investigate the behavior of signature under the fractional Hilbert transform in \autoref{sec:signatureHilbert}.
+In \autoref{sec:signatureRandom} we show that certain random signals have a vanishing signature.
+In \autoref{sec:signatureGeometric}, we establish relations to the singular support and give a geometric interpretation.
+We propose a discretization and illustrate our theoretical results by numerical experiments in \autoref{sec:numeric}.